 Citation: An electronic notice of violation issued to a vehicle that is not properly registered or is violating parking rules.

-Real-time Parking Availability: A feature that allows users to view up-to-date information on the availability of parking spaces in designated areas.

 System Administrator: A user with elevated privileges responsible for managing system configurations, user roles, and data integrity.

 Acronyms and Abbreviations